coyotespike/coyotespike.github.io/_posts/2016-06-27-WannabeEU.md

 Way back when, Alexander Hamilton argued that even though the Constitution didn't explicitly give the government the power to establish a national bank, the federal government had that power, because otherwise they couldn't do their job.
-The Constitution /implicitly/ granted the government that power.
+The Constitution *implicitly* granted the government that power.

 Look, I'm not accusing anyone of bad faith.
-I'm just noting that if you ask the government if they have a legal power, which would help them do their job better, usually they're going to say /yes/.
+I'm just noting that if you ask the government if they have a legal power, which would help them do their job better, usually they're going to say *yes*.
 In the EU, they tend to ask the member states.

 Freedom does not equal isolationism.
 No state should have to go all Idaho-militia, live-in-the-woods-alone, to avoid surrendering local government to a central and